Slack pings at 9:14 AM: Conversion in Germany dropped 8% last week. What happened?

 ];

-Isolation means each subagent gets its own context window and tool sessions.
-Subagents never share state during execution.
-If subagent A discovers something relevant to subagent B, that connection gets made during synthesis, not mid-flight.
-Shared state introduces race conditions and debugging nightmares.[4]
+Isolation.
+Each subagent runs in its own context window with its own tool sessions.
+No shared state during execution.
+If subagent A discovers something subagent B should know, that connection is made during synthesis — never mid-flight.
+Shared state during execution introduces race conditions and debugging nightmares.[4]

-Progress tracking lets the orchestrator know which subagents have finished, which are still running, and which have failed.
-The simplest implementation uses Promise.allSettled() in JavaScript or equivalent patterns in other languages, which waits for every promise to complete regardless of individual success or failure.
+Progress tracking.
+The orchestrator needs to know which subagents have finished, which are still running, which have failed.
+Promise.allSettled() in JavaScript or its equivalent elsewhere is the right primitive — it waits for every promise to resolve regardless of individual outcome.
+Fire-and-forget is not progress tracking.
+It is hope.

 typescriptconst classified = results.map((result, i) => ({ taskId: tasks[i].id, status: result.status, data: result.status === 'fulfilled' ? result.value : null, error: result.status === 'rejected' ? result.reason : null, fallback: tasks[i].fallbackStrategy, }));

-Subagents will fail.
-APIs go down.
-Rate limits get hit.
-Context windows overflow on unexpectedly large datasets.
-The question is never will something fail but how does the system behave when it does.[4]
+Subagents fail.
+APIs go dark.
+Rate limits trigger.
+Context windows overflow on a dataset nobody sized for.
+The question is never will something fail — it is what does the system do when it does.[4]

-The worst possible design treats failure as a binary: either all subagents succeed and you get a brief, or any failure aborts the entire run.
+The worst design treats failure as binary: every subagent succeeds or the run aborts.
 Real analysis tolerates partial information all the time.
-A senior analyst who cannot access the incident log will still produce a useful brief from the other three sources — they will just note lower confidence around the infrastructure angle.
+A senior analyst who cannot reach the incident log still produces a useful brief from the other three sources — they just flag lower confidence on the infrastructure angle.

 No confidence adjustment when data is missing

-Retry once, then fall back to cached data or mark as unavailable
+Retry once.
+Then fall back to cached data or mark unavailable.

 Per-task timeouts calibrated to expected data volume